masato1122/pyscat/README.md

 # PyscaT
-Calculator of phonon scattering rate due to an impurity with T-matrix
+Calculator of phonon scattering rate due to an impurity with T-matrix theory